bkhim/laravel-geolocation/README.md

 A modern, comprehensive IP geolocation and location detection package for Laravel applications with support for 5+ providers.
 Get accurate visitor location data including city, country, timezone, currency, ISP information, and security detection.
 Perfect for user personalization, analytics, fraud prevention, and geo-targeting in Laravel 10+ projects.

+> Release: v4.0.0 — Stable (2025-12-12).
+This is a major release with architecture improvements, new drivers, and expanded geolocation features.
+See `CHANGELOG.md` for a complete list of changes, migration notes, and examples.

+This package powers reliable IP lookup and geolocation integration for Laravel applications — useful for IP intelligence, visitor localization, time zone and currency detection, and fraud prevention.

 ## Key Features & Benefits

 - **5 Geolocation Providers**: IpInfo.io, MaxMind GeoIP2, IPStack.com, IPGeolocation.io, and ipapi.co for reliable IP address location lookup